-- 1. Inaugural session - 2.
-Organizational session - 3.
-The international development agenda beyond 2015: addressing emerging issues in the global environment (cont.) - 4.
-Addressing the vulnerabilities and development needs of the small island developing States (SIDS) - 5.
-The Least Developed Country (LDC) category: selected issues - 6.
-Science, Technology and Innovation for achieving sustainable development - 7.
-The CDP Programme of Work - 8.
-Adoption of the CDP report
+- 1. Inaugural session. - 2.
+Organizational session. - 3.
+International development agenda beyond 2015: addressing emerging issues in the global environment. - 4.
+Addressing the vulnerabilities and development needs of the small island developing States. - 5.
+Least developed country category: selected issues. - 6.
+Science, technology and innovation for achieving sustainable development. - 7.
+The programme of work of the Committee for Development Policy. - 8.
+Adoption of the report of the Committee for Development Policy.